 Worst-case scenario: Hafner’s BABIP and age catch up with him and he struggles to reach even his non-James projections.
 That is, when he’s on the field—his usual rash of injuries is even worse than his norm and he misses more than half the season.
 The Indians regret not trading him for A.J.
 Burnett.

 Most likely scenario: Pronk slips a little bit—maybe halfway between his 2011 numbers and his ZIPS projections—but it’s not the dramatic decline that most of the projection systems predict.
 He makes about 90 starts and proves yet again to be one of the Tribe’s best hitters, even if he’s not worth his contract.

-Topics: Travis Hafner
+Tags: Travis Hafner